 You can hook in microphones – one for each fader, plug your phone in to record guests from different locations or you could connect your computer and play the track from YouTube.

 Although many podcasters feel they don’t need a mixer, the possibilities are limitless.
-A mixer gives you the versatility and options to add fun elements to your show while recording instead of adding them in post-recording sessions.
+An audio mixer gives you the versatility and options to add fun elements to your show while recording instead of adding them in post-recording sessions.

 To put it simply, you don’t need a mixer for podcasting, especially when you are starting.
-However, getting one can incredibly improve your audio quality, boost your flexibility, and save you tons of time.
-So the simplest reason to buy a mixer is basically to mix things and have total control, but mixers can do more than just that.
+However, getting one can really improve your audio quality, boost your flexibility, and save you tons of time.
+So the simplest reason to get an audio mixer is basically to mix things and have total control, but audio mixers can do more than just that.

 But sometimes the circumstances may force you to get an audio mixer.
-For instance, you bought an XLR microphone and want to record directly into editing software.
+For instance, you bought an XLR mic and want to record directly into editing software.

 In this case, you will need to convert the analog signal to a digital signal.
-To do this, you need a mixer because an audio interface may not have all the requirements to turn analog to digital like a mixer.
+To do this, you need an audio mixer because an audio interface may not have all the requirements to turn analog to digital like a mixer.

 That aside, you will definitely need a mixer if you want to assume more control over your audio production.
 Podcast mixers have plenty of features compared to standard recorder or microphone and you can experiment with things such as low pass filters and EQ.